-Presents project files and functions as a tree view.
-Shows execution coverage as C/C++ and disassembly views as well as an execution heatmap.
+Shows live execution coverage as C/C++ and disassembly views as well as an execution heatmap.
 Enables loop timing, function navigation, conditional searches and more.Enlarge

 Takes a snap-shot of target program execution using several trigger options including CPU exceptions.
 Displays a call stack as a function timeline.Enlarge

 Displays sorted function statistics in real-time including number of calls, timing, interrupt frequencies.
 Highlights which functions are taking the most CPU time.Enlarge

-the QTrace Analyser currently supports the ST Microelectronics STM32F1/2/3/4/L4
+Currently the QTrace Analyser currently supports the following devices:

-QTrace comes with support for the following IDEs:
+QTrace Analyser has support for the following IDEs: